jonathanburrows/lavalav-legacy/lvl.Web/docs/ApiController.md

 5. If the request is a delete, then a 404 is returned
 6. If an entity is returned, then the entity is returned as a json object
 7. If the given entity type is not registered, a 500 status code is returned

+### Post
+Provide a method which adds an entity:
+1. After calling the method, the entity is stored persistently
+2. If the entity is null, an ArgumentNullException is thrown
+3. If the entity type is null, an ArgumentNullException is thrown
+4. If the entity type is not mapped, an InvalidOperationException is thrown
+5. If the entity cannot deserialize to the entity type, an ArgumentException is thrown
+6. If the entity already has an identifier, an InvalidOperationException is thrown
+7. The returned entity has a populated identifier

 ## Performance Considerations